Julienne Mathieu

 Julienne Alexandrine Mathieu (September 21, 1874 - December 1, 1943) was one of the earliest French silent film actresses who appeared mostly in French silents between 1905 and 1909.
-She appeared in the silent film Hôtel électrique released in 1908, one of the first films to incorporate stop animation.
+She appeared in the silent film Hôtel électrique released in 1908, one of the first films to incorporate stop motion animation.
 She was the wife of the director Segundo de Chomón.
 Her contribution to his work was not only her participation in the cast, but also in the script and the special effects (in particular, Pathécolor process to which she introduced her husband).

 Biography

 From 1907 to 1909, she was credited in the cast of at least 42 films.
 Most of them were shot by Segundo de Chomón, but she also appeared in films of Gaston Velle, Albert Capellani, Ferdinand Zecca and Lucien Nonguet.
 Many of these productions are marked by the use of special effects, of which her husband and she have become specialists, such as stop-motion animation, pixilation, overprinting, dissolving, even tracking shot.
-For their inspiration, they closely imitate the production of Méliès, definitive pioneer but less successful : by funding the Mathieu-Chomón couple, Pathé Frères Productions sought to regain the advantage over its competitor, Star Film.
+For their inspiration, they closely imitated the production of Méliès, who was arguably less successful; by funding the Mathieu-Chomón couple, Pathé Frères Productions sought to regain the advantage over its competitor, Star Film.

 Her life on screen ends in 1909.
 Her sister, France Mathieu, appeared then in her place, and disappeared soon from the picture too.
 From 1912 to 1925, Julienne Mathieu seems to have lived in Turin (Italy) with her family, sometimes called Suzanne.
 She died in oblivion at the Hospice of Charity (Ospizio della Carità) in Chieri (Italy) on December 1, 1943, while the city was still under German occupation after the fall of Fascist Italy.

 Analysis

 Principal character of movies where magic was central, Julienne Mathieu was almost always presented as the master of ceremonies, unlike other productions of her time, by Méliès or Blackton for example, which faced the same diegesis.
 In En avant la musique (1907), a film parodying Méliès' Le mélomane (1903), for example, she was playing a female bandmaster who stole the heads of her male musicians to throw them on a giant musical sheet.

-The rehabilitation of Julienne Mathieu is pending, according to the organizers of a conference in 2018: « Figures that have remained in the shadows are emerging, like Julienne Mathieu who could be qualified as co-author on each of her films. » For others, she was an excellent connoisseur of the entertainment industry and of cinematographic techniques, and she was at least an « artistic collaborator ».
+The rehabilitation of Julienne Mathieu is pending, according to the organizers of a conference in 2018: "Figures that have remained in the shadows are emerging, like Julienne Mathieu, who could be qualified as co-author on each of her films."
+For others, she was an excellent connoisseur of the entertainment industry and of cinematographic techniques, and she was at least an "artistic collaborator".